 Part of the payments you get from an annuity is considered a return of the premium you've paid.
 You won't have to pay taxes on that part.
 Another part of the payments is considered interest you've earned.
 You must pay taxes on the part that is considered interest when you withdraw the money.
 You might also have to pay a 10 percent tax penalty if you withdraw the accumulation before age 59 ½.
 Federal law also regulates distributions after your death

-Annuities used to fund some employee pension benefit plans defer taxes on plan contributions as well as on interest or investment income.
+Annuities that are used to fund some employee pension benefit plans defer taxes on plan contributions as well as on interest or investment income.
 Within the limits set by the law, you can use pretax dollars to make payments to the annuity.
 When you take money out, it will be taxed.

 You can also use annuities to fund traditional and Roth IRAs.
 If you buy an annuity to fund an IRA, you'll receive a disclosure statement describing the tax treatment.